Come unto …Texts: Exodus 10:1-13:16 || Jeremiah 46:13-46:28

 - Reconciliation has to be achieved between these re-identifying and returning Lost Ten Tribers and the House of Judah before the Peace can be established which will trigger the Return of the Shechinah (visible Divine Presence) of HaShem to Zion (the Land of Israel).

 - Judah (the Jews) have to “recognize Yosef” (who are busy re-awakening to their Hebraic Roots and approaching Judah for re-identifying and Return).
-To Jews today, it must be much like ancient Israel having to accept foreigner to them and Egyptian style Moses, or Yosef, in his ‘Egyptian Cloak’ of many colours.
+To Jews today, it must be much like ancient Israel having to accept a foreigner to them, an Egyptian style Moses, or an Egyptian seeming Ruler, Yosef, in his ‘Egyptian Cloak’ of many colours.

 Like HaShem did with Pharaoh, He will “put on the screws” in this final refining.
 He will be appealing to our intellectual rather than our emotional spirituality.
 The world is facing catastrophic culmination for its evil empire Babylon which it has been building throughout nearly 6000 years.
 The Sabbath Millennia is at the door.